A clinical evidence-based clarification of the problematic ‘PTSD’.

 Some problems with DSM 5 / ICD 10 and ‘PTSD’

 There is still a whole host of different names listed in DSM 5 and ICD 10 for a wide spectrum of clinical disorders of different severities, all triggered by one form or another of ‘traumatic stress’ but not to be called ‘PTSD’.
 The new clinical evidence-based paradigm given here provides a clinically rigorous clarification of a PTSD type 1 dependent entirely on subjective clinical criteria and not at all on objective criteria – but with individual vulnerability playing an unspecifiable part.
-This allows a clear demarcation from the wide spectrum of non-specific, generic post-mental trauma anxiety disorders, PTSD type 2.
+This allows a clear demarcation from PTSD type 2 – the wide spectrum of non-specific, generic ‘post-mental trauma’, ‘post mental stress’ anxiety disorders.

 Severity of PTSD type 1 and or PTSD type 2

-There is a spectrum of the objective severity of the events that can trigger PTSD type 1 and or type 2 — how big and terrible and frightening the event was or how small but frightening the event was.
-The subjective severity of experience that can trigger mental shock and PTSD type 1 and or PTSD type 2, and the subjective severity of mental trauma that can trigger PTSD type 2, differs very widely from person to person.
+There is a spectrum of the objective severity of the events that can trigger PTSD type 1 and or type 2 i.e. how big and terrible and frightening the event was or how small but still frightening the event was.
+There is a wide spectrum of subjective severity of experience that can trigger mental shock and PTSD type 1 and or PTSD type 2, and the subjective severity of mental trauma that can trigger PTSD type 2.

 Some 5 and 6 year old boys and girls can get horrendously severe PTSD type 1 and or PTSD type 2 that are endlessly distressing, relationship-destroying and life shortening following experiencing horrendously collateral trauma in war or abuse at home .
 And some of them can get mild PTSD type 1 and or PTSD type 2 from being frightened by a teacher shouting at them in the classroom or being bullied by a classmate in the playground, or watching a frightening scene on TV